SenseNet/sensenet/docs/snadmin-builtin-steps.md

 Appends the given xml fragment (from the *Source* property) as a child (or children) under the xml elements determined by the Xpath property.
 The target xml can be in the file system (usually a .config file) or in the Content Repository (a field value of a content).

-The default property model does not work in this step by design (because the source is an xml fragment itself), so you will need to provide the *Source* tag explicitely as shown below.
+The default property model does not work in this step by design (because the source is an xml fragment itself), so you will need to provide the *Source* tag explicitly as shown below.
 The Source value cannot appear as an xml attribute either.

 >If the target is a content, please make sure that a **StartRepository** step precedes this one to make sure that the repository is started.